 Whil says he is tired of NT's blue screen of death.
 NT inherits the blue screen of death along with a number of other Windows problems because Windows is tacked on top of NT much the same way as Apple tack their user interface on top of their version of Unix and Gnome tack their user interface on top of Linux.

 I used to get blue screens of death in NT when I installed Internet Explorer on NT so I simply stopped installing Internet Explorer.
 Some manufacturers released Windows hardware drivers as NT drivers without understanding the difference.
 The hardware driver solution was to buy hardware from manufacturers with some experience in the field instead of the unbranded stuff sold at computer markets.
-The equivalent in Linux was the Mandrake CD drive disaster in which a programming error damaged CD drives.
+The equivalent in Linux was the Mandrake (now Mandriva) CD drive disaster in which a programming error damaged CD drives.

 NT 4.0 is used on millions of machines without problems.
 Certain applications from Microsoft reduce NT reliability to the level of Windows.
 If you downgrade NT to Windows 2000 you get some of that Windows unreliability built in to Windows 2000.
 Microsoft wants you to then downgrade Windows 2000 to XP where you get even more stupidity locked in to the operating system.